openzipkin/zipkin/README.md

 If you have a trace ID in a log file, you can jump directly to it.
 Otherwise, you can query based on attributes such as service, operation name, tags and duration.
-Some interesting data will be summarized for you, such as the percentage of time spent in a service, and whether or not operations failed.
+Some interesting data will be summarized for you, such as the percentage of time spent in a service, and whether operations failed.

 <img src="https://zipkin.io/public/img/web-screenshot.png" alt="Trace view screenshot" />